 From animals to acupuncture, hospices are supplementing traditional “heads, meds, and beds” care with complementary therapies.

-Programs such as pet/animal therapy, acupuncture, massage, aromatherapy, meditation, art, music, and much more are drawing increased patient, leading more hospices to offer these types of services.
+Programs such as pet/animal therapy, acupuncture, massage, aromatherapy, meditation, art, music, and other complementary therapies are drawing increased patient and family attention, leading more hospices to offer these types of services.

 In one study, 29% of hospices (169 out of 591) reported employing an art, massage, or music therapist.
-Of those hospices, 74% employed a massage therapist, 53% a music therapist, and 22% an art therapist, and 42% included the therapist to attend interdisciplinary staff meetings.
+Of those hospices, 74% employed a massage therapist, 53% a music therapist, and 22% an art therapist, and 42% included these therapists in interdisciplinary staff meetings.

 “Many hospices offer these therapies to help manage physical symptoms, such as pain or nausea,” As Angela Rhoads, vice president of hospice operations at Interim HealthCare Inc. told Hospice News.
 “There are additional benefits that have been studied, such as complementary therapies’ impact on decreasing anxiety and depression.
 Sometimes these therapies are used with dementia patients to provide connection with family.”